 The Manager's due diligence policies in relation to the main negative impacts of investment decisions are set out in the policy on sustainable and responsible investment which is available at www.dpamfunds.com (Sustainable & Responsible Investment policy)."

-The sub-fund does not have a sustainable investment objective within the meaning of the SFDR.
+The sub-fund does not have a sustainable investment objective but may be partially invested in assets with a sustainable investment objective.